lizbradley/PHETS/docs/source/index.rst

 execute the tests for that submodule.)

 Each submodule contains a ``unit_test`` directory.
-The tests themselves are defined in <submodule>/unit_tests/test__<submodule>.py.
+The tests themselves are defined in ``unit_tests/test__<submodule>.py``.
 These are not exactly unit tests -- rather, each one calls or initializes a user-facing feature and compares the result to a saved reference.
-The input data is found in ``<submodule>/unit_tests/data`` and the references in ``<submodule>/unit_tests/ref>``.
-In the case of :py:mod:`PRFstats`, the input data is pre-computed sets of Filtration objects, to keep test execution time low.
-A small, correct change to PHETS can break the ability to load these objects from file, breaking the tests.
-I this case, run ``PRFstats/unit_tests/prepare__data.py``, and the tests will work correctly.
+The input data is found in ``unit_tests/data`` and the references in ``<unit_tests/ref>``.

-Routines in ``<submodule>/unit_tests/prepare__refs.py`` should be run `only when you wish to change the behavior of existing functionality`.
+In the case of the ``PRFstats``module, in order to keep test execution time lwo, the input data is pre-computed sets of Filtration objects to keep test execution time low.
+A small, correct change to PHETS can break Python's ability to load these objects from file, breaking the tests.
+I this case, run the routines in ``PRFstats/unit_tests/prepare__data.py``, and the tests should work correctly.
+Routines in ``unit_tests/prepare__refs.py`` should be run `only when you wish to change the behavior of existing functionality`.
 They should also be run and individually (that is, don't change the refs for features that you aren't intentionally modifying).

 This Documentation
 ------------------
 This documentation is built with Sphinx.
 The autodoc extension is used to generate the `library reference <Reference>`_ from docstrings in the Python code.
 The text and layout for all other sections (eg this paragraph) is defined in ``docs/source/index.rst``.

 To build this documentation, TeX must be installed, along with the following: